Quantcast

 snow-642454_full_width.jpg

-Orion the Hunter
+Orion the Hunter and Other February Constellations

 orion_constellation.jpgFollow the belt of Orion down and left to find blue-white Sirius, the brightest star in the night sky.
 Sirius lies in the constellation Canis Major, the Great Dog and companion to Orion.
-See my tips on finding Sirius, the brightest star of the February sky.
+See my tips on finding Sirius, the brightest star in the February sky.

 Use Orion’s three Belt stars to point northwest to the red star Aldebaran and the Hyades star cluster, then to the Pleiades star cluster.

-Then travel southeast from the Belt stars to the brightest star in the night sky, Sirius.
+Then, travel southeast from the Belt stars to the brightest star in the night sky, Sirius.
 Above and left of Sirius is another bright star, a yellowish giant named Procyon.
 Procyon is part of the constellation Canis Minor, the smaller dog and Orion’s second companion.
 Procyon, Sirius, and Betelgeuse form a geometrical pattern called the Winter Triangle.

 This is also a good time to view the Big Dipper far above the northeast horizon.
 It will climb upward during the evening hours to reach its high point for the night around midnight.
 Draw a line from its two end bowl stars upwards to the Polaris, the North Star.
 See my tips on finding the Big Dipper and the North Star.